ufidon/cop3353/lectures/part1/README.md

 # - get information about mike
 finger -q mike
 # refer to the textbook for a quick comparison of these three commands

+# last - displays information about the last logged-in users
+last -n 5
 ```

 * Communicate with other users